Not just a word anymore

 F45

-Chris, thank you for using your sexy man skills to capture this special day, for making all the babies with me and for taking such good care of us!
-You’re truly the most incredible man I know!
-Olivia, thank you for doing all of this mom biz with me!
-I am so grateful for your friendship!
-Rebecca, thank you for this last 4 years that you have loved me and supported me in a way that I can never say thank you enough for!
-You have been so much more than a midwife to us and we are truly blessed to have you in our lives and to be apart of yours!
+Chris, thank you for getting a few shots on this special day, for making all the babies with me, and for taking such good care of us.
+You’re truly so cool.
+To our midwife, I am so grateful for your friendship and what you have gifted me in life.
+You have loved me and supported me in a way that I can never say thank you enough for.
+You have been so much more than a midwife to us and we are truly blessed to have you in our lives and to be apart of yours.
 A special thanks to In His Hands Birthing Supply Co. for partnering with us and blessing us with our home birth kit.
 Oh!
 And did I mention we had a GoPro in the tub!
-The footage is incredible and I’m so thankful to have been able to watch one of my deliveries this way!
-If you have a water birth, put a GoPro in the tub!
-Thanks again, Rebecca!
-So cool!Processed with VSCO with a6 preset
+The footage is pretty cool and I’m so thankful to have been able to watch one of my deliveries this way.
+If you have a water birth, maybe put a GoPro in the tub.
+Processed with VSCO with a6 preset

 Processed with VSCO with a6 presetOn that note, I’m going to go nurse!
 Thanks for reading friends!